Urban Change Detection Using a Dual-Task Siamese Network and Semi-Supervised Learning: METHODOLOGY

 The proposed method consists of a new network architecture and a loss function to train the network in a semi-supervised fashion.
 The proposed network architecture (Fig. \ref{fig:architecture}) is an extension of the Siamese Difference (Siam-Diff) architecture introduced by Daudt \textit{et al.} \cite{daudt2018fully}.
 The Siam-Diff network processes images separately in encoders with shared weights (red arrows) to extract corresponding features ($f_1$--$f_5$) from image $t1$ and $t2$.
 The temporal features are then being forwarded via skip connections (black arrows) to the respective level of the difference decoder where they are subtracted from one another before being passed through subsequent layers.
 We incorporated the Dual-Task concept from Liu \textit{et al.} \cite{liu2020building} into our Siam-Diff network by adding decoders with shared weights for the semantic segmentation of buildings in images $t1$ and $t2$.
 Liu \textit{et al.} \cite{liu2020building} successfully used the Dual-Task concept to extract more discriminative features from input images with a Siamese network, which, in turn, improved change detection results.
 However, we use the building segmentation task not only to learn more discriminative features but also for SSL.
 To this end, the concatenated building outputs are passed through a 1x1 conv layer, generating an additional change output ($p_{cs}$).
 In total, our network produces four outputs: buildings segmentations for image $t1$ ($p_{s}^{t1}$) and $t2$ ($p_{s}^{t2}$), a change output from the building segmentation ($p_{cs}$) and the change output from the difference decoder ($p_{c}$).

-The four network outputs are used to train the network in a semi-supervised fashion using a loss function composed of two supervised terms for labeled samples, namely for semantics ($\mathcal{L}_{s}$) and change ($\mathcal{L}_{c}$), and a consistency term ($\mathcal{L}_{cons}$) for unlabeled samples.
+The four network outputs are used to train the network in a semi-supervised fashion using a loss function composed of two supervised terms for labeled samples, namely for semantic ($\mathcal{L}_{s}$) and change ($\mathcal{L}_{c}$), and a consistency term ($\mathcal{L}_{cons}$) for unlabeled samples.
 The loss function is formally defined as follows:

-where $s$ and $c$ denote semantics and change, respectively.
-Accordingly, $cs$ denotes change derived from the semantics outputs.
+where $s$ and $c$ denote semantic and change, respectively.
+Accordingly, $cs$ denotes change derived from the semantic outputs.
 For labeled samples, ground truth exists for the buildings at $t1$ ($y^{t1}_{s}$) and $t2$ ($y^{t2}_{s}$), and the derived change ($y_{c}$).
 The consistency loss term encourages change predictions to agree on unlabeled samples.
 Hyper-parameter $\varphi$ is used to tune its impact on the overall loss.
 Power Jaccard was used for all loss terms \cite{duque2021power}.